 Depending on the other identity management factors, you might need to combine both approaches to support your hybrid usage scenarios.

-The third factor to look at is which Google Cloud resources you plan to grant your corporate users access to.
-This factor includes Google Cloud itself—you must allow responsible teams to manage Google Cloud by using the Cloud console, the gcloud CLI, or APIs.
+The third factor to look at is which Google Cloud resources you plan to grant your workforce users access to.
+This factor includes Google Cloud itself—you must allow responsible teams to manage Google Cloud by using the Google Cloud console, the gcloud CLI, or APIs.

 Additional resources might include: